-The death of Ben B, Heywood will probably cause some change in the management of the Cullen hotel but-whether or not Mrs. Heywod will re-tain her interests in the place is not known.
+The death of Ben B. Heywood will

+probably cause some change in the

+management of the Cullen hotel but

-known.
-This evening at \$ o'clock there is a meeting at the Cullen at which John Condron, Mr. Heywood's partner, Mrs. Heywood, Jos.
-Lippman, C. M. Freed and other friends of the late Mr. Hey-wood will be present, to discuss the sit-uation.
-The question arises whether or not the property interests of the deccased will have to be probated and Mr. Condron is of the opinion that they will. vill go unpunished.
+This evening at 8 o'clock there is a

+meeting at the Cullen at which John Condron, Mr. Heywood's partner, Mrs. Heywood, Jos.
+Lippman, C. M. Freed and other friends of the late Mr. Heywood will be present, to discuss the sit-uation.
+The question arises whether or not the property interests of the deceased will have to be probated and Mr. Condron is of the opinion that they

-That Mr. Condron will remain at the hotel is quite certain and it is not at all improbable that Mrs. Heywood will retain her interests in the place.
+That Mr. Condron will remain at the

+hotel is quite certain and it is not at all improbable that Mrs. Heywood will

+retain her interests in the place

+whether or not Mrs. Heywod will re-tain her interests in the place is not

+on Thursday, Friday or Monday